 If spousal support claims are waived, it is very important that your Separation Agreement is prepared properly in order to ensure that this waiver is binding and remains enforceable in the future.
-The Common Sense Divorce Negotiated Settlement Solution will not only capture such waivers with the proper legal verbiage, but it will also indicate why this waiver is included (for example, in exchange for a larger share of the matrimonial home, or some other asset in property division).
-The Common Sense Divorce Negotiated Settlement Solution will clarify how Spousal support is changed, terminated or adjusted.
+A professionally prepared Separation Agreement will not only capture such waivers with the proper legal verbiage, but it will also indicate why this waiver is included (for example, in exchange for a larger share of the matrimonial home, or some other asset in property division).

 Formal Valuation of Pensions